- 134shares

 It’s a good idea to manage your channel connection effectively by balancing your distribution between domestic and international travellers.

-While international travellers might be more inclined to make a booking through the OTA, regional travellers could be thorough in their research of your website and be more likely to book direct.
+While international travellers might be more inclined to make a booking through the OTA, regional travellers could be thorough in their research of your website and be more likely to book directly.
 A healthy balance between global and localised channels is recommended for effective hotel distribution.